 Create a “What If” Budget

-Once you're fully aware of your financial situation, you need to plan for any changes to the first variable upon the death of a spouse, because your income could drop significantly, says Libbe.
-Research from the National Institute on Retirement Security (NIRS) shows women are 80 percent more likely to fall into poverty in retirement than men.
+Once you're fully aware of your financial situation, you need to plan for any changes to the first variable upon the death of a spouse, because your income could drop significantly, according to Libbe.
+Research from the National Institute on Retirement Security (NIRS) shows women are 80% more likely to fall into poverty in retirement than men.
 And the U.S. Census Bureau shows widowed women are twice as likely to live in poverty than widowed men.

+To pull this budget together, gather all your current sources of income from jobs, Social Security pensions, and investments, and calculate what would happen if something happened to your spouse.
 Then, create a new cash flow statement.
-What are your current expenses — both necessary and discretionary — and will you have the income to support them?
+What are your current expenses—both necessary and discretionary—and will you have the income to support them?
 If not, where will that money come from?
-Make sure healthcare and the house are included in your calculations, says Vasileff.
-Ask yourself: Will you be able to keep your existing health benefits?
-Should you keep the house?
+Make sure health care and the house are included in your calculations, too.

 Check Your Credit

 When you lose a spouse, you lose the ability to jointly apply for things like car loans and credit cards.
 That’s why it’s important that you maintain a solid credit score of your own.
-Go to creditkarma.com to pull your credit score for free; if it’s not in the mid-700s or better, work on it by making sure you pay all your bills on time; pay down your credit cards so that you’re not using more than 10 percent to 30 percent of your credit limit; don’t apply for cards you don’t need; and don’t close ones you’re not using.
-Next, go to annualcreditreport.com and pull your credit report for free, making sure all the information on it is accurate and belongs to you.
-Fighting to raise your credit score isn’t easy — but it’s even harder if you have to do it right after you’ve lost your spouse.
+Go to one of the three major credit bureaus to check your score.
+If it’s not in the mid-700s or better, work on it by paying all your bills on time, paying down your credit cards, and reconsidering applications for credit cards you may not need.